plesk/plesk-ext-sdk/docs/02-extension-sdk-features.md

 ];
 ```

-Pay attention on the key `title`.
-If component `Overview` used as a component for a route then this key will be used as the page title.
+Pay attention to the key `title`.
+If the component `Overview` is used as a component for a route, this is the key that will be used as the page title.

 ## Routing